NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 - **I**nteroperable, and
 - **R**eusable

 In that context written lab notes on paper can still fulfil the FAIR principles, but to a lesser degree than digital ones.
 Making your lab notes and protocols digital, and even available online, promotes sharing them with anyone who needs them for a publication.
-Submitting them to a public repository (e.g. [Zenodo](https://zenodo.org/), or [FigShare](https://figshare.com/)) provides them with persistent identifiers (PIDs) and make them readily citeable.
+Submitting them to a public repository (e.g. [Zenodo](https://zenodo.org/), or [FigShare](https://figshare.com/)) provides them with persistent identifiers (PIDs) and makes them readily citeable.

 There are several platforms for keeping digital lab notes, (see [here](https://zenodo.org/record/4723753) for a comprehensive list and comparison of different platforms), documenting your workflow and making the data and documentation easier to access and share among people and across time.